flott/publicwritesea/README.md

-# publicwritesea
+# Public Writing Spots in Seattle

-Public Writing Spots in Seattle
+Web map of public writing spots in Seattle.
+All locations, descriptions, and photos courtesy of [@publicwritesea](https://twitter.com/publicwritesea) and contributors.